jbx-protocol/juice-docs-v2/docs/learn/overview.md

   Anyone can roll their own contract that adheres to <a href="/docs/api/interfaces/ijbpaymentterminal"><code>IJBPaymentTerminal</code></a> for projects to use, and a project can migrate funds between terminals that use the same token as it wishes.
 </p>

-#### **Forkability and migratability**
+#### Forkability and migratability
 <p>
   A project can migrate its treasury's controller to any other contract that adheres to <a href="/docs/api/interfaces/ijbcontroller"><code>IJBController</code></a>.
-This allows a project to evolve into updated or custom treasury dynamics rules over time as it wishes.
+This allows a project to evolve into updated or custom treasury dynamics over time as it wishes.
 </p>

-#### **Operators**
+#### Operators
 <p>
-  A project owner can specify addresses that are allowed to operate certain administrative treasury transactions on its behalf.<br/>
+  Addresses can specify other addresses that are allowed to operate certain administrative treasury transactions on its behalf.<br/>
 </p>
 <p>
   <a href="/docs/learn/glossary/operator">Learn more about operators</a>